Initiating Reform to Alleviate the Burden that Higher Education Creates for Disabled Students and Faculty

 As the American with Disabilities Act turns 30 on July 26, 2020, I want to remind everyone that ableism has often left behind those interested in learning a language.
-Until the United States ratified the Marakkesh Treaty two years ago, the cross-border exchange of materials in accessible formats for the blind and vision impaired was prohibited.
-I know of one instance where a university-educated man who is blind told me just three years ago, “I’m Latinx and when I was in college, I wanted to be a Spanish major.
+Until the United States ratified the Marakkesh Treaty two years ago, the cross-border exchange of materials for the blind and vision impaired was prohibited.
+I know of one instance where a university-educated man who is blind told me, “I’m Latinx and when I was in college, I wanted to be a Spanish major.
 I was told I couldn’t because the materials would be inaccessible.”
 Students should never face learning impediments because of their disabilities, yet this problem continues to exist.

 When I began my teaching career, I used an excellent grammar and composition book that featured a cartoon of a blind man with a tin cup and a young boy who kindly placed a coin in his cup.
 An accompanying assignment asked students to write about the sequence using the past tense, but never questioned or unpacked the implicit bias inherent in the sequence of images.
 What’s really damaging is that this might be the only instance I can recall in almost 25 years of teaching in which a person with disabilities was included in a world language textbook.
 It’s this very lack of representation of people with disabilities that needs to change.
 We need to accelerate what textbooks represent and how they engage all students and faculty—not just as learners of languages, but also as people with lived experiences and identities formed around more than just race, class, gender and sexuality; but also around the status of disability.